 New Enzymes May Be the Key to Treatment for Cocaine Addiction, Overdose

 Enzymes are specialized proteins that power a vast array of chemical reactions that keep us alive and functioning properly.
 One of the chief responsibilities of these proteins is the molecular breakdown of various substances such as drugs and medications; without the actions of enzymes, these substances would stay in the body indefinitely.
-In recent years, researchers have begun developing enzyme-based therapies designed to address issues surrounding the use of cocaine, including a therapy that could potentially prevent cocaine addiction and another that could potentially reverse the effects of a cocaine overdose.
+In recent years, researchers have begun developing enzyme-based therapies designed to address issues surrounding the use of cocaine, including a therapy that could potentially prevent and treat cocaine addiction and another that could potentially reverse the effects of a cocaine overdose.

 Call Them Instigators

 Enzymes are created from instructions encoded by our DNA.
 They play their essential role by acting as catalysts or instigators for all sorts of chemical reactions; scientists refer to these reactions as the process of metabolism.
 Some metabolic reactions powered by enzymes involve anabolism, a process that joins relatively small chemical/biological molecules together and forms larger molecules.
 Other metabolic reactions powered by enzymes involve catabolism, a process that breaks down larger chemical/biological molecules into smaller molecules.